McLean Park

 The New Zealand city of Napier has a Mediterranean-style climate, which means that the temperatures here tend to be mild, while there is usually lots of sunshine to enjoy as well.

-The McLean Park pitch report strongly favours batting, with the fact the 10 Tests played here have yielded seven draws an indication of this.
+The McLean Park pitch report strongly favours batting.
+Out of the 10 Tests played here, seven have resulted in a draw.

 Jamie Smith, sports contributor at ocbscores.com